pjferg/R_perf_mgmt/Preparation/Preparation.md

 If you run the following chunk of code, you will get a density plot for the variable `GameTotalDistance_km`.
-This plot captures the full distribution, rather than just a subet of the distribution’s ‘moments’ (.e.g, mean, variance, etc.):
+This plot captures the full distribution, rather than just a subet of the distribution's 'moments' (.e.g, mean, variance, etc.):

 ``` r